 It may be useful to shut down or restart the cluster management daemon.
 For instance, a restart may be necessary to activate changes when the cluster management daemon configuration file is modified.
-The cluster management daemon operation can be controlled through the following init script arguments to /etc/init.d/cmd:
+The cluster management daemon operation can be controlled through the following init script arguments to service cmd:

-Init Script Operation Description
+Service Operation For cmd Description

 stop stop the cluster management daemon

 start start the cluster management daemon

 restart restart the cluster management daemon

 status report whether cluster management daemon is running

-full-status report detailed statistics about cluster man- agement daemon
+full-status report detailed statistics about cluster management daemon

-upgrade update database schema after version up- grade (expert only)
+upgrade update database schema after version upgrade (expert only)

 debugon enable debug logging (expert only)

 debugoff disable debug logging (expert only)